-- a) Recommended resources: Where There is No Doctor, Medicine for Mountaineering; Where there is No Dentist; or others of your choosing. - b) Have redundant preparations: a First Aid Kit for the home, the vehicle, travel, and personal.
+- a) Recommended resources: Where There is No Doctor, Medicine for Mountaineering: Where there is No Dentist: or others of your choosing. - b) Have redundant preparations: First Aid Kits for the home, the vehicle, travel, and personal.
 Make a sample list of contents for each of these.
-What do you want to have available in case emergency services are not available? - c) Keep a heavy-duty sealed plastic bag with bottles of reserve prescription medicines in the freezer to extend their shelf life (ask your pharmacist which med's can be frozen).
+What do you want to have available in case emergency services are not available?

+c) Keep a heavy-duty sealed plastic bag with bottles of reserve prescription medicines in the freezer to extend their shelf life (ask your pharmacist which med's can be frozen).
 Consider storing antibiotics.
-Keep a written inventory in the bag and in the main first aid kit. - d) Consider having selected over-thecounter (OTC) medications in reserve: anti-diarrhea, stool softeners, pain medications, antihistamine, throat lozenges, cough & flu meds, antibacterial ointment, anti-itch cream, antiseptics, eye drops, sterile saline solution, etc.
+Keep a pain medications, antihistamine, throat lozenges, cough & flu meds, anti-bacterial ointment, anti-itch cream, antiseptics, eye drops, sterile saline solution, etc.